connext/xDonations/README.md

 ### Sweeping from explorer using EOA

+_Finding the `fromAsset`_

+This parameter is simply the token address of the asset you are trying to sweep to the donation address.
+This asset will be swapped (if needed) into the donation asset, and bridged across chains using Connext.

 _Finding the `poolFee`_

 This parameter represents the pool fee taken during the swap from the sweeping asset into the donation asset.
 If you are sweeping the donation asset, use a `poolFee` of `0`.
 Otherwise: